 My personal favourites were Quarrymount Jane (striped jacket specialist), Wont Budge (on one occasion trebled my wage packet), The Big Grey (great early pace but needed oxygen last 30 yards) and Taggarts Folly (the opposite).

-In those days the racing surface was peat, the dogs would briefly seem to disappear as they raced beneath the tote indicator board, and the bookies included Tony Morris and John Humphreys – still taking my money today, bless ‘em.
+In those days the racing surface was peat, the dogs would briefly seem to disappear as they raced beneath the tote indicator board, and the bookies included the highly respected team of John Humphreys and the late Tony Morris - a true legend of the bookmaking world.
 The track closed in 1985 but was replaced the following year when owners Ladbrokes built the current circuit just up the road to the original site.

 Around the same time two other far more famous names were giving the sport a high profile – Ballyregan Bob and Scurlogue Champ.
 They had wildly contrasting racing styles, indeed Scurlogue was a crowd pulling freak with his habit of dropping miles behind before suddenly waking up and producing his whirlwind finish.
 Bob meanwhile was simply peerless over six bends, a joy to watch in full flow.
 But their careers, which included their much hyped “Wembley Showdown” in 1985 and Bob’s British and then world records (see below), provided equally valuable showcases for greyhound racing.
 As I followed these two stars around the tracks, my own involvement with the open race scene took off and I received commissions to supply photographs to The Sporting Life and the monthly Greyhound Star.